horizonbeauty24/lab-aglie-planning/.github/ISSUE_TEMPLATE/user-story.md

 ---
-name: User Story
+Name: User Story
-about: This template is creating a user story
+About: This template is creating a user story
-title: ''
+Title: ''
-labels: ''
+Labels: ''
-assignees: ''
+Assignees: ''

 ---